Glasses: Metal

-Various metals and alloys may be used to make glasses, such as gold, silver, aluminum, beryllium, stainless steel, titanium, monel, and nickel titanium.
+Various metals and alloys may be used to make glasses, such as gold, silver, aluminum, beryllium, stainless steel, titanium, Monel, and nickel titanium.

 Natural material

 Natural materials such as wood, bone, ivory, leather and semi-precious or precious stones may also be used.

 Corrective lens shape

 Corrective lenses can be produced in many different shapes from a circular lens called a lens blank.
 Lens blanks are cut to fit the shape of the frame that will hold them.
 Frame styles vary and fashion trends change over time, resulting in a multitude of lens shapes.
 For lower power lenses, there are few restrictions, allowing for many trendy and fashionable shapes.
 Higher power lenses can distort peripheral vision and may become thick and heavy if a large lens shape is used.
 However, if the lens is too small, it can drastically reduce the field of view.

 Bifocal, trifocal, and progressive lenses generally require a taller lens shape to leave room for the different segments while preserving an adequate field of view through each segment.
 Frames with rounded edges are the most efficient for correcting myopic prescriptions, with perfectly round frames being the most efficient.
-Before the advent of eyeglasses as a fashion item, when frames were constructed with only functionality in mind, virtually all eyeglasses were either round, oval, rectangular or octagonal.
+Before the advent of eyeglasses as a fashion item, when frames were constructed with only functionality in mind, virtually all eyeglasses were either round, oval, panto, rectangular, octagonal, or square.
 It was not until glasses began to be seen as an accessory that different shapes were introduced to be more aesthetically pleasing than functional.